 The area covered by NWAS is the largest in terms of geography, covering an area of 5400 square miles and serving a population of 7.14 million people.
 It is the second largest after London in terms of activity.
 Each year NWAS receive around 1.2 million 999 emergency calls and respond to more than 900,000 incidents across the North West.

 999 Emergency Ambulance calls are prioritised into “immediately life threatening” and “serious, but not immediately life threatening”.
-Calls are further prioritised within these headings to properly recognise t
+Calls are further prioritised within these headings to properly recognise the acuity of calls.

 A second target requires that 95% of patients receive an ambulance vehicle, which is capable of conveying a patient to hospital, at scene within 19 minutes.
 This is known as the Category A19 target.

-In regard to the targets described above, NWAS are one of the highest performing Ambulance Trusts in the country, exceeding the 75% 8 minute target and achieving the 95% 19 minute target.
+In regard to the targets described above, NWAS are one of the highest performing Ambulance Trusts in the country, exceeding the 75% eight minute target and achieving the 95% 19 minute target.

 Hazardous Area Response Teams (HART)